onlymetro/Decentralized-Image-Storage/README.md

     transaction_hash = contract.constructor().transact()
     transaction_receipt = blockchain.eth.waitForTransactionReceipt(transaction_hash)

-    # Save the contract address for future interactions
     blockchain_contract_address = transaction_receipt['contractAddress']
     return blockchain_contract_address

 This function initializes the Ethereum blockchain (using Ethereum Tester Provider for testing), compiles a simple smart contract for image ownership, deploys the contract, and returns the contract address.

 Flask App Execution:

-python
-Copy code
 if __name__ == '__main__':
     create_images_directory()

-    # Initialize the blockchain and get the contract address
     contract_address = init_blockchain()

     app.run(port=5000)

-This block checks if the script is the main module and then:
+This block checks if the script is the main module and then creates the image directory,Initializes the Ethereum blockchain and obtains the contract address,and by default,runs the Flask app on port 5000.

-Creates the image directory.
-Initializes the Ethereum blockchain and obtains the contract address.
-Runs the Flask app on port 5000.
 In summary, the script sets up a web application allowing users to upload images, view the uploaded images, and interacts with a basic Ethereum smart contract for image ownership.
 The smart contract is deployed on a local Ethereum blockchain for testing.